vicramon/ember-tutorial/chapters/creating-the-rails-api.md

 ## The API Controller

+Now that we have our model and serializer, we can create the API controller.

-Add the routes for the API controller:
+First add the routes for the API controller:

 ```ruby
 # config/routes.rb